matthewlukebyrne/webslide-prez/README.md

-Sample presentation website, using a library called Webslides.
-Very handy to keep in the future for reference to other project materials.
+Sample presentation website, using a library called Webslides. <br> To keep in the future for reference to other project materials.

 # Webslides TV